 - Service level agreements

 Is the cable solid copper or CCA (copper coated aluminium) again this is something that will affect the installation significantly as aluminium has much higher resistance compared to pure copper.

 Is the cable 23AWG or 24AWG? this is the diameter of the copper cores within the cable effecting POE applications particularly future-proofing.

 Is the cable UTP (unshielded) or STP (Shielded) if STP has the cable been ground as required?
-Only an analyzer such as the DSX5000 will test if the shielding has actually been ground correctly on both ends on each data cable
+An analyser such as the DSX8000 will test if the shielding has actually been grounded correctly on both ends on each data cable

 There are a number areas that will leave the network functioning but restricted in terms of its designed capacity.